Board of Directors

 Senior Vice President, External Affairs

 Sarah Obed, Senior Vice President of External Affairs, is responsible for representing Doyon, Limited on a wide range of matters before federal, state, and local governments.
 She is responsible for reviewing and analyzing legislative issues that may impact Doyon’s business.
 Obed oversees corporate and shareholder communications, including print and digital media, and press relations.

-A Doyon shareholder and a Minto Tribal member, Obed and her husband, Stephen, are raising their daughters in Fairbanks, AK.
+A Doyon shareholder and a Minto Tribal member, Obed and her husband, Stephen, are raising their three daughters in Fairbanks, AK.